States of Incarceration: The Global Context 2024

 • people held in jails in Indian Country in each state,

-• youth held in juvenile justice facilities from each state,
+• youth held in “juvenile justice” facilities from each state,

 Three additional categories of confinement are included in the national incarceration rate for the United States, but not in state rates, because state-level data were not available:

-For the incarceration rates of other countries, we used the most recent incarceration rate data available from the Institute for Criminal Policy Research’s World Prison Brief in May 2018.
+For the incarceration rates of other countries, we used the most recent incarceration rate data available from the Institute for Criminal Policy Research’s World Prison Brief in March 2024.
 For this report, we decided to accept the World Prison Brief’s definition of country, choosing to exclude countries only for reasons of population size.
 To make the comparisons more meaningful to U.S. states, we’ve chosen to include only independent nations with total populations of more than 500,000 people.

 In order to make the graph comparing the founding NATO nations to individual states, however, we had to make two exceptions to this policy.
 First, we included Iceland, which is a founding NATO member, even though its population is below 500,000.
 We also aggregated the total incarcerated and total population data for the three separate nations of England and Wales, Scotland and Northern Island, into the one member of NATO, the United Kingdom.

-A note about the District of Columbia and U.S. territories: This report focuses on comparing individual states to other countries, so we chose to not include the District of Columbia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands in the main graphic in this report, although we did make separate NATO comparison graphics for these places.
-However, the incarceration data for D.C. and the territories, where they exist, are in Appendix 1: State Data and the final incarceration rate calculations for D.C. and the territories are:
+A note about the District of Columbia and U.S. territories: This report focuses on comparing individual states to other countries, so we chose to not include the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands in the main graphic in this report, although we did make separate NATO comparison graphics for these places.
+However, the incarceration data for D.C. and the territories, where they exist, are in Appendix Table 1: State Data and the final incarceration rate calculations for D.C. and the territories are:

 Jurisdiction Incarceration Rate

-District of Columbia 911
+District of Columbia 816

-American Samoa 358
+American Samoa 606

-Guam 401
+Guam 502

-Northern Mariana Islands 362
+Northern Mariana Islands 400

-Puerto Rico 307
+Puerto Rico 343

 Acknowledgements

-About the authors
+About the author

 About the Prison Policy Initiative